OneTwoN-1/Word2PDF-Converter/README.md

 # 📄 Word2PDF — Local Document Converter

-A lightweight Flask web app that converts documents between **PDF ↔ Word (.docx/.doc)** entirely on your machine.
+ &emsp; A lightweight Flask web app that converts documents between **PDF ↔ Word (.docx/.doc)** entirely on your machine.
 No cloud, no uploads to third parties, no nonsense.

  &emsp; Built as a personal project.

 ---